spiral/docs/docs/en/extension/sentry.md

 # Extensions - Sentry

-You can automatically send the exceptions to the Sentry.
+You can automatically send the exceptions to the Sentry service.

 ## Installation